versionpress/versionpress/docs/content/en/02-feature-focus/08-custom-project-structure.md

 # Custom project structure

 Some advanced users like having WordPress in its own directory or move plugins, themes or uploads in another directory.
 VersionPress supports some scenarios.
+Just remember that all files related to the site have to be under the project root ([`VP_PROJECT_ROOT`](../getting-started/configuration#vp_project_root)).

 <div class="important">
   <strong>Note</strong>